wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 Step 2.
 Provision SharePoint servers by creating another virtual machine with base operating system (as shown above in steps 1 to 6).
 To build a SharePoint server on this virtual machine, choose one of the following options:

 - Provision using the SharePoint GUI:
-	- To create and provision a SharePoint farm, go to [Create a Microsoft SharePoint server farm](http://technet.microsoft.com/library/ee805948.aspx#CreateConfigure).
+	- To create and provision a SharePoint farm, go to [Create a Microsoft SharePoint server farm](http://technet.microsoft.com/zh-cn/library/ee805948.aspx#CreateConfigure).
-	- To add a web or application server to the farm, go to [Add a web or application server to the farm](http://technet.microsoft.com/library/cc261752.aspx).
+	- To add a web or application server to the farm, go to [Add a web or application server to the farm](http://technet.microsoft.com/zh-cn/library/cc261752.aspx).
-	- To add a database server to an existing farm, go to [Add a database server to an existing farm](http://technet.microsoft.com/library/cc262781).
+	- To add a database server to an existing farm, go to [Add a database server to an existing farm](http://technet.microsoft.com/zh-cn/library/cc262781).
 	- To use SQL Server 2012 for your SharePoint farm, you must download and install Service Pack 1 for SharePoint Server 2010 after installing the application and choosing not to configure the server.
 For more information, go to [Service Pack 1 for SharePoint Server 2010](http://www.microsoft.com/download/details.aspx?id=26623).
 	- To take advantage of SQL Server BI features, we recommend to install SharePoint Server as a server farm instead of a standalone server.
-For more information, go to [Install SQL Server 2012 business intelligence features](http://technet.microsoft.com/library/hh231681.aspx).
+For more information, go to [Install SQL Server 2012 business intelligence features](http://technet.microsoft.com/zh-cn/library/hh231681.aspx).

 - Provision using Windows PowerShell: You can use the Psconfig command-line tool as an alternative interface to perform several operations that control how SharePoint 2010 products are provisioned.
-For more information, go to [Psconfig command-line reference](http://technet.microsoft.com/library/cc263093.aspx).
+For more information, go to [Psconfig command-line reference](http://technet.microsoft.com/zh-cn/library/cc263093.aspx).

 Step 3.
 Configure SharePoint.
 After each SharePoint virtual machine is in the ready state, configure SharePoint Server on each server by using one of the following options:

 - Configure SharePoint from the GUI.
 - Configure SharePoint using Windows PowerShell.
-For more information, go to [Install SharePoint Server 2010 by using Windows PowerShell](http://technet.microsoft.com/library/cc262839.aspx).
+For more information, go to [Install SharePoint Server 2010 by using Windows PowerShell](http://technet.microsoft.com/zh-cn/library/cc262839.aspx).
 - You also can use the CodePlex Project's AutoSPInstaller, which consists of Windows PowerShell scripts, an XML input file, and a standard Microsoft Windows batch file.
 AutoSPInstaller provides a framework for a SharePoint 2010 installation script based on Windows PowerShell.
 For more information, go to [CodePlex: AutoSPInstaller](http://autospinstaller.codeplex.com/).

 Step 4.
 After the script is finished, connect to the virtual machine using the Virtual Machine Dashboard.

 To verify the SharePoint configuration, sign in to the SharePoint Server, and then use Central Administration.

-> [AZURE.NOTE] Be sure to configure security on the Azure portal endpoint and set an inbound port on the virtual machine's Windows Firewall.
+> [AZURE.NOTE] Be sure to configure security on the Azure Management Portal endpoint and set an inbound port on the virtual machine's Windows Firewall.
 Then, confirm that you can start a remote Windows PowerShell session to one of the SharePoint application servers by opening a Windows PowerShell session with administrator credentials.

 ### Creating and uploading a virtual hard disk

 You also can create your own images and upload them to Azure as a VHD file.
-For information, see [Create and upload a Windows Server VHD to Azure](virtual-machines-create-upload-vhd-windows-server.md).
+For information, see [Create and upload a Windows Server VHD to Azure](/documentation/articles/virtual-machines-create-upload-vhd-windows-server).

 ## Usage scenarios